enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/external-tools-i.md

 ## Practice

-To find models other people made, you can find them through ???
+To find models other people made, you can find them through... ???

 - The Toolbox
 - Third-party programs